Explained by Investment Fraud Lawyers

 duty to provide a considered, deliberate distribution of your assets.

-Securities Fraud Attorneys with Over 50 Years' Combined Experience
+Securities Fraud Lawyers with Over 50 Years' Combined Experience

 The goal of asset allocation is to maximize returns while minimizing risk.